Professor Cindy Smith

 - Professor (Infrastructure & Environment)

-My overarching research interests are in the field of molecular microbial ecology and water quality, with particular focus on microbial community structure and functioning in natural (transitional, intertidal and coastal sediment zones) and engineered (drinking water) ecosystems.
+My overarching research interests are in the field of molecular microbial ecology and water quality, with particular focus on microbial community structure and functioning in natural (coastal sediment), farmed (aquaculture)and engineered (drinking water) ecosystems.
 Specifically, research on the nitrogen cycle focuses on unravelling the key drivers, interactions and environmental controls of the microorganisms driving the nitrogen cycle.
 Drinking water microbiology research focuses on potable water quality with respect to the effects of conditioning shear stress on biofilm development; the fate of pathogens and faecal indicator organisms within water distribution systems and the use of biofiltration to deliver water quality.

 - Biofiltration for sustainable water supply to rural communities (2017-2021) £250,000 PI, Scottish Water